National Anti-Corruption Commission (Australia): Powers

 The NACC has the power to investigate Commonwealth ministers, public servants, statutory office holders, government agencies, parliamentarians, and personal staff of politicians.
 Non-government actors will not be covered.
 It is independent of government, with the power to initiate its own investigations as well as in response to tip-offs from referrals, including whistleblowers and the public.

 The NACC is overseen by a statutory bipartisan Joint Standing Committee of the Parliament.

 It has the power to investigate retrospectively.
 It also has the power to hold public hearings when it is in the public interest, however, the NACC will hold private hearings by default.
 According to research by the Australia Institute, two-thirds of Australians (67%) support an anti-corruption commission having the power to conduct public hearings when it serves the public interest.

-It will not be able to make a finding of criminality.
-The NACC has the power to investigate pork barrelling.
-It does not have the power to sack parliamentarians.
+The NACC has the power to make findings of fact, including in relation to corrupt conduct, but is not a court and cannot make a finding of criminality.
+It does not have the power to remove members of parliament or other officials.

-Advocacy efforts call for urgent reforms to strengthen the National Anti-Corruption Commission (NACC) include expediting an independent review, expanding oversight, allowing public hearings, ensuring political neutrality, and establishing a Whistleblower Protection Authority to strengthen transparency and accountability.
-The "Blueprint for Democratic Reform" is relevant to NACC as it advocates for stronger transparency, accountability, and anti-corruption measures in politics, aligning with NACC’s mandate to investigate and prevent corruption in public administration.

-Investigations
+Operational history

-The NACC publishes weekly updates on the number of referrals it has received along with the number of investigations open.
+The NACC began operations on 1 July 2023.
+The commission received 44 referrals of corrupt conduct in its first two days of operation.
+It committed to publishing weekly updates on the number of referrals it has received along with the number of investigations open.